Vakhtang Kikabidze: Personal life

 Vakhtang Kikabidze was born on 19 July 1938 in Tbilisi, the then-capital of Soviet Georgia.
-His father Konstantin was born in a noble family in Kartli, while his mother was Manana Bagration-Davitishvili, a descendant of King Alexander I of Kakheti.
+His father Konstantin was born into a noble family in Kartli, while his mother was Manana Bagration-Davitashvili, a descendant of King Alexander I of Kakheti.
 At just 4 years old, he lost his father, who went missing during the 1942 Battle of the Kerch Peninsula.
 From 1959 to 1965, he studied at the Tbilisi State University, with second courses in 1961–1963 at the Institute of Foreign Languages of Tbilisi.

 Vakhtang Kikabidze was married to Irina Kebadze until her death in 2021.
 Together, they had one son, Konstantin, and two grandsons, Vakhtang Jr. (Vato) and Ioane.
 Vakhtang's wife had a daughter named Marina from a previous marriage to her first husband Guram Sagaradze.

 Death

-Kikabidze died after a long illness on 15 January 2023, at the age of 84.
+Kikabidze died on 15 January 2023, at the age of 84, from complications from kidney failure.
+Practically the entire city of Tbilisi and representatives from many other countries, including diplomats and government officials came to bid their final farewells.
+Thousands of people walked along his coffin, which was draped with the Georgian and Ukrainian flags, from the Philarmonic Concert Hall to the Vera Cemetery, his songs blaring from loudspeakers and people standing on their balconies and clapping.

 Career

 As a singer

 While still a student, Vakhtang Kikabidze, whose nickname from childhood was Buba, joined the Tbilisi Philharmonic.
 In 1967, he became a soloist at the Orera ensemble, a Georgian vocal group that was registered in 1958 as the first-ever Vocal-Instrumental Ensemble in the Soviet Union.
 By the 1980s, he had become an acclaimed singer across the USSR, releasing the Poet Vakhtang Kikabidze EP in 1979 and his first Russian-language album, While the heart sings ("Пока сердце поёт") in 1981, followed by The Wish later that year.
 His 1985 Love Melody ("Мелодия Любви") gained international praise.

-Since the fall of the Soviet Union, Buba had remained a popular musician in the Russian-speaking world, regularly holding concerts in Russia (until 2008), Belarus, Ukraine, and Azerbaijan.
+Since the fall of the Soviet Union, Buba had remained a popular musician in the Russian-speaking world, regularly holding concerts in Russia (until 2008), Belarus, Ukraine, Azerbaijan and other countries of the former Soviet bloc.
 At times, his concerts have been held with financing from the Georgian government.
 His 2010 concert in Minsk was controversial as it took place in the midst of violent crackdowns by the Lukashenko regime in the aftermath of a disputed presidential election.
 While he had cut off his ties with Russia following the 2008 Russo-Georgian War, he said "missing the Russian audience".
 He had inspired several younger singers, including the Georgian-born Valery Meladze.